EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters:
   * data {Object}
     * data.name {String} /REQUIRED/ The name you want to give to the new group
     * data.featureSwitch {Object} The features that are available for users belong to this group.
-Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.
+There is an ever-expanding [list](#feature-switch) of possible features which you can choose from.
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails